350+ Resume Keywords & How to Use Them

 What keywords do applicant tracking systems look for?

-• Job titles: Make sure to use the specific job title that you are applying for in your resume to increase your chances of passing the ATS.
+• Job titles: To increase your chances of passing the ATS, make sure to include the specific job title you are applying for in your resume.

 • Certifications: If you have any relevant certifications, make sure to include the certification name and any relevant keywords.

-Ultimately, a well-written resume that is error-free, properly formatted and tailored to the job description is well on its way to passing ATS and wowing hiring managers.
+Ultimately, writing a resume that is error-free, properly formatted, and tailored to the job description is well on its way to passing ATS and wowing hiring managers.

 Do resume keywords need to use exact wording?